ResearchComputing/Documentation/docs/cloud/aws/lca1/customer-ssp/index.md

 An SSP is a document that outlines how an organization protects the security of a system.
 An SSP is a critical document that helps organizations meet compliance requirements.

-The [OIT IT Security](https://oit.colorado.edu/services/it-security) group is responsible for guiding, evaluating and approving your SSP.
+The [OIT IT Security](https://oit.colorado.edu/services/it-security) group is responsible for guiding and evaluating your SSP.
 [OIT IT Security](https://oit.colorado.edu/services/it-security) prescribes the [NIST SP 800-171 Rev. 2](https://csrc.nist.gov/pubs/sp/800/171/r2/upd1/final) control set as the official standard to meet compliance requirements for **Confidential Information** and **Highly Confidential Information**.